himanshu-sxna/Responsive-Portfolio/README.md

-# Repsonsive Portfolio Template
+# Responsive Portfolio Template

-A repsonsive portfolio template using Bootstrap CSS framework.
+A responsive portfolio template using Bootstrap CSS framework.

 The template has 3 pages :
 - Home